tuxedoar/ldap-attributes-selector/README.md

 # LDAP Attributes Selector

-This command line program, allows you to query an LDAP server, based on a custom set of provided attributes.
+This command line program, allows you to query an LDAP server and retrieve a custom set of provided attributes.
 The results are given in CSV format, though they are not written to a CSV file unless explicitly specified.

+Whenever an LDAP entry doesn't have any of the provided attributes, a `None` value is set, instead!.

 ### Requirements
 Make sure you meet the following requirements: